Janzert/AEI/readme.txt

 ``match.py``
   Plays two engines against each other.

-There are also a few helper modules:
+There are also a few helper modules located in the python package pyrimaa:

 ``aei.py``
   Implementation of the controller side of the AEI protocol